-Additionally, Kering and the Houses encourage a certain number of suppliers to obtain third party certifications covering, inter alia, human rights-related issues such as child and forced labor.
+Additionally, Kering and the Houses encourage their suppliers to obtain third party certifications covering, inter alia, human rights-related issues such as child and forced labor.

 COMPLEMENTARY TOOLS AND ACTIONS

 To complement the core Hercules risk management system, Kering has deployed multiple efforts and tools.